gfoury/UX305FA-DSDT-Patch/README.md

 In this `UX305FA-DSDT-Patch` directory is `AX88772-USB-Ethernet.dmg`, which is a driver for the USB Ethernet dongle which comes with the UX305FA.
 Note that it appears to replace the Apple USB Ethernet driver.
 It does come with an uninstall/restore script.

 Sound won't work without a driver.
 I currently use VoodooHDA  for sound.
+It is available in `downloads/pkgs/`.
 If you want to try patching `AppleHDA`, the `SSDT-HACK.aml` already includes layout-3 properties.
 It is untested.

 You still need CPU power management.
 See [the Beta branch of `Piker-Alpha/ssdtPRGen.sh`] (https://github.com/Piker-Alpha/ssdtPRGen.sh/tree/Beta).
 (The `master` branch will not work.)
 The `SSDT.aml` it generates needs to go in the EFI partition's `EFI/CLOVER/ACPI/patched` directory.